pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingaccess/README.md

 - `pingidentity/pingcommon` - Common Ping files (i.e. hook scripts)
 - `pingidentity/pingdownloader` - Used to download product bits

-## Ports Exposed
-The following ports are exposed from the container.
-If a variable is used, then it may come from a parent container
-- 9000
-- 3000
-- ${HTTPS_PORT}

 ## Environment Variables
 In addition to environment variables inherited from **[pingidentity/pingbase](https://pingidentity-devops.gitbook.io/devops/docker-images/pingbase)**, the following environment `ENV` variables can be used with